 Sunscreen is our skin’s first line of defense.
 I know that choosing the right sunscreen for your baby can feel overwhelming because as a parent you want to protect them the best you possibly can.
 So, the first thing you need to know is that any sunscreen is better than no sunscreen.
 The most important factor is keeping your baby safe from dangerous sun rays.

 You will find that there are two main types of sunscreen; mineral-based and chemical-based.
 Mineral sunscreens use zinc oxide and titanium oxide to form a protective barrier from the sun.
 They tend to be a bit thicker and chalkier but the newer versions have come a long way.
-My family has moved to using solely mineral sunscreens because we prefer the cleaner ingredients.
-Thinkbaby Sunscreen is our absolute favorite.

-Chemical sunscreens tend to be more widely available and are easier to apply.
+I love that many mineral-based sunscreens have cleaner ingredient lists.
+However, chemical sunscreens tend to be more widely available and are easier to apply.
 There has been some concern about a common ingredient in these sunscreens called oxybenzone because of its hormonal effects.
 Make sure to check your sunscreen labels and avoid this ingredient, if possible.

 The Best Sunscreen for Your Baby

 Thinkbaby Sunscreen is rated an SPF 50+.
-It uses zinc oxide and is free of oxybenzone, parabens and phthalates.
+It uses zinc oxide and is free of oxybenzone, parabens, and phthalates.

 I love the fruity smell of this sunscreen and the fact that it spreads better than most mineral sunscreens we have tried.
 Plus, it is water-resistant for up to 80 minutes requiring less frequent application while playing in the water.
 It provides exceptional protection for days spent running in and out of sprinklers and the pool.

 I also really love Thinkbaby’s Body & Face Sunscreen Stick and always keep one in my diaper bag for impromptu park stops.
 It is conveniently sized, spreads easily, and provides SPF 30 protection.
+On top of all that, this stick has lasted us a really long time!
+So, you get great bang for your buck.

 For babies with sensitive skin, Aveeno Baby Continuous Protection Zinc Oxide Mineral Sunscreen is the answer.
-It is made from naturally-sourced 100% zinc oxide and skin-soothing oat.
+It is made from naturally sourced 100% zinc oxide and skin-soothing oat.
 Plus, it is non-greasy, hypoallergenic, and paraben-free

 This is the best sunscreen for babies with eczema and it has even been awarded the National Eczema Association Seal of Acceptance!

 Badger Baby Mineral Sunscreen is pediatrician tested, safe, and gentle.
-It has SPF 40 and 40-minutes of water resistance.
+It has SPF 40 and 40 minutes of water resistance.

 One thing that sets this sunscreen apart is that it is GMO-free and made with just 7 ingredients (98% of which are organic!).
 This means it is naturally rich in antioxidants and will leave your baby’s skin healthy and moisturized.